Cecure-Intelligence-Limited/cil-internship-cohort-04/Task 2 mod 3 .md

 Lower or raise the cost of the products or features.

 2. Revamp the marketing:
-Rework your marketing plan and/or roadmap.
+Working on marketing plan and/or roadmap again.

 3. Identify the need for a new product and launch it:
-Survey and analyze your customers and target audience to identify the need for a new product or feature.
-Then, create that product and sell it.
+Survey and analyze the customers and target audience to identify the need for a new product or feature.
+Then create that product and sell it.

-4. Update or change the product or a specific feature of your product:
+4. Update or change the product or a specific feature of the product:
-Resolve the challenges of your customers and buyer personas more effectively by updating or changing a product or feature.
+Resolve the challenges of the customers effectively by updating or changing a product or feature.

 5. Grow business in new territories and offer franchise opportunities:
-Identify new territories in which you can expand and grow your business.
-Ask yourself: Which new areas can we open our stores or prospect?
-You might also begin offering franchise opportunities to expand your brick-and-mortar business.
+Identify new territories in which i can expand and grow the product.
+In which new areas can the product be introduced.

 6. Identify a business partner to work with:
-Partner or merge with another business in a mutually beneficial way (e.g. run a co-marketing campaign).
+Partner or merge with another business in a mutually beneficial way like running a co-marketing campaign.